Code-Institute-Submissions/translex_app/README.md

 As a user I want to be able to land on a webpage and be able to translate my sentence as fast as possible.

-As a busy business entrepreneur travelling to many different country I need an app to translate stuff for me as I don't speak any other language.
+As a busy business entrepreneur travelling to many different country, I need an app to translate stuff for me as I don't speak any other language.

 As a user working in a airport a lot of people ask questions in different languages to what I know, I need an app to assist me when getting asked questions in different languages.